Bill Edwards (American football coach)

 William Miller Edwards (June 21, 1905 – June 12, 1987) was an American football player and coach.
 He served as the head football coach at Western Reserve University, Vanderbilt University and Wittenberg University in a career lasting more than 30 years, compiling a win-loss-tie record of 168–45–8.
 Edwards also coached the Detroit Lions of the National Football League (NFL) from 1941 to 1942, tallying a 4–9–1 record, and served as an assistant coach for the NFL's Cleveland Browns in the late 1940s.

 Raised near Massillon, Ohio, Edwards was the son of an immigrant from Wales who worked in the area's coal mines.
 He played football at Massillon Washington High School and enrolled at Ohio State University, where he stayed for a year before transferring to Wittenberg University.
 After college, Edwards began his coaching career at high schools in Ohio.
 He got his first job as a college head coach in 1935 at Western Reserve, now known as Case Western Reserve University, in Cleveland, Ohio and guided the team to a 49–6–2 record over six seasons.
 Edwards was then hired to coach the Lions, but his brief stay there was unsuccessful, and he was fired at the beginning of the 1942 season.
 He enlisted in the U.S. Navy later that year and served in the military during World War II until his discharge in 1946.

 Edwards spent a year selling sporting goods in Cleveland, returning to football in 1947 with the Browns as an assistant to head coach Paul Brown, a close friend and former Massillon schoolmate.
 After two years as the team's tackle coach, he was hired by Vanderbilt in 1949.
 He stayed there for four years and amassed a 21–19–2 record, but resigned in 1953 under pressure from alumni.
 After two years as an assistant coach at the University of North Carolina, Edwards was hired by Wittenberg, his alma mater, as head football coach and athletic director.
 He spent the rest of his career there, serving as head coach until 1968 and remaining as athletic director until 1973.
 While at Wittenberg, he was named the country's college football coach of the year twice, and his teams posted an overall record of 98–20–4.
 He was inducted into the College Football Hall of Fame in 1986.
-Edwards, described as a tough but compassionate coach, had an influence on many men he worked with, including Steve Belichick, the father of New England Patriots coach Bill Belichick.
-Steve Belichick played for Edwards at Western Reserve and with the Lions, and coached with him at Vanderbilt.
+Edwards, described as a tough but compassionate coach, had an influence on many men he worked with, including Steve Belichick, the father of former New England Patriots coach Bill Belichick.
+Steve Belichick played for Edwards at Western Reserve and with the Lions, and coached with him at Vanderbilt and North Carolina.
 Edwards was the godfather of Bill.